 - 1. If requested and appropriately substantiated, EASA can approve Alternative Methods of Compliance for this AD. - 2.
 Based on the required actions and the compliance time, EASA have decided to issue a Final AD with Request for Comments, postponing the public consultation process until after publication. - 3.
 Enquiries regarding this AD should be referred to the EASA Safety Information Section, Certification Directorate.
-E-mail: ADs@easa.europa.eu. - 4.
-For any question concerning the technical content of the requirements in this AD, please contact your designated Rolls-Royce representative, or download the publication from your Rolls Royce Care account at https://customers.rolls-royce.com.
+E-mail: ADs@easa.europa.eu. - Information about any failures, malfunctions, defects or other occurrences, which may be similar to the unsafe condition addressed by this AD, and which may occur, or have occurred on a product, part or appliance not affected by this AD, can be reported to the EU aviation safety reporting system. - For any question concerning the technical content of the requirements in this AD, please contact your designated Rolls-Royce representative, or download the publication from your Rolls Royce Care account at https://customers.rolls-royce.com.